SilasPeters/ThisIsMe/README.md

 # TODO
 - Minimalize the docker image by using [haskell-scratch](https://github.com/fpco/haskell-scratch/) as the final parent image.
 - Allow synonyms in routes (/photography, /photos, /fotos)
-- Make thumbnails even smaller, and perhaps also the original pictures to 2k (1600xY).
+- Make thumbnails even smaller, and perhaps also the original pictures to 2k(1600xY).
 Use webp?
   - Generate smaller versions of thumbnails through pipeline
 - Apply linter
+- Implement pipeline to generate thumbnails, process image orientations